 Dark Chunky Marmalade

-This recipe is taken from Delia Smith’s Winter Collection.
+This recipe is from Delia's Winter Collection.
 Makes seven 0.5 litre jars

 Stage 2: the following day, empty the sugar into a large roasting tin lined with foil then place it in a warm oven, gas mark 3, 325°F (170°C), and allow it to warm gently for 10 minutes.
 Then place the preserving pan and its contents over a gentle heat and as soon as it starts to warm through tip the warmed sugar into the pan to join the rest.
 Now, using a large wooden spoon, stir the marmalade, keeping the heat gentle, until all the sugar crystals have fully dissolved.
 What you must not do is let the marmalade boil until all the sugar is completely dissolved.
 Keep looking at the back of the wooden spoon as you stir and when you are sure there are no more crystals left turn up the heat and let the marmalade bubble away gently – it can take 3-4 hours for it to darken and develop its lovely rich flavour.